Bert-Proesmans/bert-proesmans.github.io/src/docs/easteregg.md

 ---

 The `<custom-easteregg>` component is by default in the base layout in `src/_layouts/base.njk`.
 Just delete the two lines if you don't want to use it.
 The component is designed to trigger a confetti effect when a user types a specific keyword sequence.
-It uses the dynamic import of the `canvas-confetti` library to render custom-shaped particles based on user input.
+It uses the `canvas-confetti` package (bundled into the component at build time) to render custom-shaped particles based on user input.

 ### Defaults:
   - Keywords: `"eleventy"`, `"excellent"`